Guilherme-Natan/rtds-circuit-analysis/README.md

 rtds-circuit-analysis netlist.cir
 ```

-`netlist.cir` being the path for the file containing the [netlist](#netlist).
-This will print all the solutions for the
-circuit (node voltages, currents, states, etc).
-You can use flags to filter the output.
-For example, to show only the
+This will print all the solutions for the circuit (node voltages, currents, states, etc).
+You can use flags to filter
-currents for each component, you can run:
+the output.
+For example, to show only the currents for each component, you can run:

 ```bash
 rtds-circuit-analysis netlist.cir -i